wp-plugins/free-live-chat-support/readme.txt

 == Installation ==

-1. Install and activate plugin.
+1. Install and activate plug-in.
 2. Click on the new BizChatBox button in your left sidebar.
 3. Click on Setup Your Chat Widget button.
 4. Sign in or create a new account